tywalch/electrodb/README.md

 1. Setters for all Attributes will always be invoked when performing a `create` or `put` operation.
 2. Setters will only be invoked when an Attribute is modified when performing a `patch` or `update` operation.
 3. When using ElectroDB's [attribute watching](#attribute-watching) functionality, an attribute will have its setter callback invoked whenever the setter callback of any "watched" attributes are invoked.
 Note: The setter of an Attribute Watcher will always be applied _after_ the setters for the attributes it watches.

+> Note: As of ElectroDB `1.3.0`, the `watch` property is only possible for root level attributes.
+Watch is currently not supported for nested attributes like properties on a "map" or items of a "list".

 #### Attribute Watching
 Attribute watching is a powerful feature in ElectroDB that can be used to solve many unique challenges with DynamoDB.
 In short, you can define a column to have its getter/setter callbacks called whenever another attribute's getter or setter callbacks are called.
 If you haven't read the section on [Attribute Getters and Setters](#attribute-getters-and-setters), it will provide you with more context about when an attribute's mutation callbacks are called.